Do you want to enjoy Greece like a local? My guide on how to experience Greece from A to Z will definitely help!

 D for Driving

 Many visitors wonder if they should rent a car while in Greece.
-Like any other country, Greece is definitely best explored if you have your own transportation.
-However, driving in Greece may require patience, extra attention and nerves of steel.
+In my opinion, just like any other country, much of Greece is definitely best explored if you have your own transportation.

-Apart from that, the road network varies a lot.
+One thing you should know is that the road network in Greece varies a lot.
 Many of the highways and national roads have been recently reconstructed and are in great condition.
 This is generally reflected on the number of toll stations, and the amount of money you will have to pay for tolls.

-We would also suggest that you avoid driving in the big cities.
-If you are landing in Athens, you can rent a car at the airport, or ask them to take you out of the city – many companies offer this service.
+Last tip: I would strongly suggest that you avoid driving in the big cities.
+If you are landing in Athens, you can rent a car at the airport, which is outside the center.
+Or you can hire the car in the center and ask the company to drive you to the city limits – many companies offer this service.

 E for Easter